hardin47/website/Math154/Notes/07-ethics.md

 ## p-hacking

+* Great applet from 538 on how to get significance by just trying enough things: https://projects.fivethirtyeight.com/p-hacking/

 J. Ioannidis, *Why most published research findings are false*.
 PLoS Medicine, 2. e124 2005.
 Ioannidis  focuses on multiple testing with specific understanding of the effect of testing in three different contexts: